aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 ```

 In the above snippet, note that the `CPUUtilization` metric is reflected underneath the `properties` section through the `metrics` field.
-Note also the references to your EC2 instance with `!Ref`, that in this case will return the instance ID, and the reference to the current region with `!Ref AWS::Region`, where you’ll use the `AWS::Region` CloudFormation pseudo parameter to resolve the name of the region where you are creating the stack and the EC2 instance (in this lab, `us-east-1`).
+Note also the references to your EC2 instance with `!Ref`, that in this case will return the instance ID, and the reference to the current region with `!Ref AWS::Region`, where you'll use the `AWS::Region` CloudFormation pseudo parameter to resolve the name of the region where you are creating the stack and the EC2 instance (in this lab, `us-east-1`).

 Save the template file, and proceed to the next steps.

-You will now update your existing stack that you created in Part 1.
+You'll now update your existing stack that you created in Part 1.
 To do so, follow steps shown next:

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).
 2. From the left navigation panel, select the **Stacks** tab.
 Select the `language-extensions` stack you created earlier.